shullgroup/rheoQCM/README.md

 ### Functions

-* Collecting data interfaces with network analyzers.
+* Collecting QCM data interfaces with network analyzers.
-* Communicate with analysers directy.
+* Communicating with analysers directy.
 Fast recording without openning the dependent external software.
 Less resources are required.
 * Combine data collection and analysis in one software.
 * Functioned with temperature recording. (with NI devices)

 ### Prerequisites

 * Python 3.5+ is required.
 For data analysis only, it can run with both 32-bit and 64-bit Python.
-If you want the data collection with myVNA, 32-bit Python and Windows are required.
+If you want the data collection with myVNA, 32-bit Python and Windows system are required.

 * Hardware and external software for data collection: The AccessMyVNA and myVNA programs were obtained from <http://g8kbb.co.uk/html/downloads.html>.
 * Python labroaries needed to run the software is listed in the `requirements.txt` file.

-* Anaconda platform is suggested Download and install the Anaconda distribution of python from [anaconda.com](https://anaconda.com/download).
+* Anaconda platform is suggested.
+Download and install the Anaconda distribution of python from [anaconda.com](https://anaconda.com/download).

-* QCM data files are currently stored in a MATLAB-compatible .mat files.
+* Functions in QCMFuncs folder are for the QCM data files in .mat format from our Matlab version program.
 In order to read and write these and get the analysis scripts to work, you need to install the hdf5storage package, which you can add with the following command (assuming you have already added the conda python distribution):

 ```bash
 conda install -c conda-forge hdf5storage